Perisylvian syndrome: Diagnosis

 A neurologist would be seen if a diagnosis is desired.
 Considering the symptoms, a diagnosis may be suggested with visual evidence of the following:

 CT scan

 Early signs of the middle cerebral artery occlusion (MCA) can be found upon discovery of a hyperdense MCA on a brain CT scan.
-It appears with increased amplitude of the M1 segment, or with increased density in the MCA & branches inside the Sylvian fissure.
+It appears with increased amplitude of the M1 segment, or with increased density in the MCA and branches inside the Sylvian fissure.

 Brain MRI

-an MRI may show the appearance of ‘bat wings’ – an open fissure on both sides of the brain that is typically seen in type 1 Glutaric aciduria, a rare metabolic disorder that inhibits the breakdown of amino acids.
+An MRI may show the appearance of "bat wings" – an open fissure on both sides of the brain typically seen in glutaric aciduria type 1, a rare metabolic disorder that inhibits the breakdown of amino acids.